syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Font-substituion-word-to-pdf.md

 ---
 title: Font Substitution in Word to PDF Conversion in C# | DocIO | Syncfusion
-description: Learn about font substitution in Word to PDF conversion using the .NET Word (DocIO) library.
+description: Learn about how to substitute font during Word to PDF conversion using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG